Summer Prematriculation Program (SPP)

 The SPP Curriculum embodies significant portions of Biochemistry, Anatomy, Cell and Tissue Biology, and Physiology; courses that comprise the first-year medical school curriculum in lecture, and small group learning venues.

 There is no direct application to SPP.
-In order to be considered, you must apply directly to the College of Medicine as a medical school applicant, including submission of the complete AMCAS application, letters of recommendation, completion of the MCAT exam.
-The College of Medicine Admissions Committee reviews applications and considers applicants for the SPP.
-If the Admissions Committee believes you would benefit from the SPP, you will receive an offer to interview for the SPP.
+To be considered, you must apply directly to the College of Medicine as a medical school applicant, including submission of the complete AMCAS application, letters of recommendation, completion of the MCAT exam.
+The College of Medicine Admissions Committee reviews applications and considers applicants to participate in the SPP for enrichment.
+If the Admissions Committee believes you would benefit from the SPP, you will receive an invitation to participate in SPP.

 SPP Scholars: